hove-io/navitia/documentation_integration/source/index.rst

 =================== ======================= ======================================================================

 .. note::
-    When used with just a from or a to parameter, it will not contain the sections parameter nor the from (if the from parametre was given).
+    When used with just a "from" or a "to" parameter, it will not contain the sections parameter nor the from (if the from parametre was given).

 * Section object